Lifeworlds of Sustainable Food Consumption and Production:

 We analyze patterns of food consumption, food-related social practices and their socio-cultural meanings, and conduct food system mapping specific to national, regional, and local production, distribution, and consumption contexts.
 We also partner with stakeholders to vision plausible futures and to initiate food citizenship-oriented experiments and actions.

-FEAST co-designs and co-produces socially-robust knowledge and mechanisms that challenge mainstream economic thinking on consumption and growth, work to redefine the notion of long-term food security, and engage society in a public debate on our relationship with food and nature that questions shared beliefs and values to reacclimatize consumers as citizens and co-producers in the foodscapes around them.
+FEAST co-designs and co-produces socially-robust knowledge and mechanisms that challenge mainstream economic thinking on consumption and growth, works to redefine the notion of long-term food security, and engages society in a public debate on our relationship with food and nature that questions shared beliefs and values to reacclimatize consumers as citizens and co-producers in the foodscapes around them.

 FEAST project headquarters are located at the Research Institute for Humanity and Naturein Kyoto, Japan and is arranged into five working groups composed of researchers and practitioners from all over the world.
 Each working group develops its own work package in coordination with other working groups on specific topics that have research and real-world impact over a five year project period (FY2016 to FY2020) and beyond.